In this blog, we are sharing information on what does DoubleClick DFP meaning for Publishers and why it is the simplest method of ad monetization.

 - Make currency and time zone settings according to your preferences.

 - Then you will have to create the inventory structure and tag your pages with Google Publisher Tags.

-- On the basis of types of ads (video ads or app ads) that you want to serve on your channels, you can request either Google IMA SDK (for video ads) or Google Mobile Ads SDK (for app ads).
+- On the basis of the types of ads (video ads or app ads) that you want to serve on your channels, you can request either Google IMA SDK (for video ads) or Google Mobile Ads SDK (for app ads).

 - Now you are all set to monetize your website!

-How is DFP different from AdSense and AdX?
+How is DFP Different from AdSense and AdX?

 AdSense is a part of the Google Display Network (GDN) that serves contextual ads.
 Google Ad Exchange, on the other hand, is an ad exchange that allows publishers to sell their inventory directly along with ads that are displayed from the GDN.